CityOfLosAngeles/data-batcave-trainings/literate-garbanzo/ReadMe.md

-# Guide Python Data Viz demonstration
+# Guide to Python Data Viz demonstration
 ## Objectives

 * Understand conversion of CSV file to a dataframe